conterra/mapapps-time-slider/src/main/js/bundles/dn_timeslider/README.md

 ```

 #### Dynamic calculation of timeExtents
 The start and end component of a viewTimeExtent or fullTimeExtent can also be calculated dynamically.
-As basis either a moment or the current time are.
+As basis either a moment or the current time are used.
 To these specific calculations can be applied.
 To use a moment and apply calculations to it is important that the moment is the first element of the array.

 ```json
 "fullTimeExtent": {